-We are working towards Generating Immunity for Life by inducing exceptionally durable memory T cells via Corner’s proprietary hyperactivators.
-Our hyperactivators increase the intelligence of dendritic cells, the master regulators of T cells.
-Our platform represents a new class of multi-purpose immunotherapies that target the central actions of our immune system to treat a broad range of cancer and infectious diseases.
+We Generate Immunity for Life.
+We accomplish this by inducing exceptionally durable memory T cells and antibody responses.
+Our technologies increase the intelligence of dendritic cells, the master regulators of adaptive immunity.
+Our platform represents a new class of muti-purpose immunotherapies that target the central actions of our immune system to treat a broad range of cancer and infectious diseases.

-- Secretion of cytokines that activate T cells
+- Secretion of cytokines that stimulate protective functions of T cells.

 Bridging knowledge gaps that limit the success of current immunotherapies